sheethal2006/MetricsApi/README.md

 Try to integrate this solution with event hub and AZ service bus.

+Connectionstring should be in AZ KeyVault for safty.

 ##########Notes#########
 The project focuses on functionality and code clarity rather than production-hardening.
-Thresholds and business rules can be configured in appsettings.json.
+Thresholds and business rules are configured in appsettings.json.
 No authentication was added, per the exercise requirements.